ninbryan/How-Storybook-Saved-My-Sprint/README.md

 ---

-When I first wrote the component, I simply was concerned about displaying items.
+When I first wrote the component, we were concerned about displaying items.

 We didn't consider what would happen when it was EMPTY!